 Captain America: The Winter Soldier

 The Captain America sequel will be based on Ed Brubaker's critically acclaimed " Winter Soldier" story arc.
 It will begin filming in January 2013 and will be released April 2014.
+Cap will don yet another new costume, and Chris Evans will reprise his role as Captain America.

 Marvel: Ultimate Alliance